RohanSai22/docEm/README.md

 .venv\Scripts\activate
 uv pip install -r requirements.txt

-# Create test directory and add your files
+# Create test directory and add your files or you can just go ahead with the one which is setup
 mkdir test
 # Copy your documents and images to test/